sivaram1112/sivaram1112/README.md

 <h2 align="left">
-Hi,My name is Sivaram.
-I recently completed my Bachelor's degree in Computer Science and Engineering from Godavari Institute of Engineering and Technology.
+<p>Hi,My name is Sivaram.
+I recently completed my Bachelor's degree in Computer Science and Engineering from Godavari Institute of Engineering and Technology.</p>
-During my academic journey, I completed two internships.
+<p>During my academic journey, I completed two internships.
 My first internship was in Generative AI at AIMERS.
 During this internship, I worked on several projects.
 One of my major projects was an Object Detection System using the YOLOv8 model.
-This project detects objects in images and has real-world applications such as traffic monitoring and traffic signal management.
+This project detects objects in images and has real-world applications such as traffic monitoring and traffic signal management.</p>
-My second internship was in Android App Development.
+<p>My second internship was in Android App Development.
 During this internship, I developed a QR Code application that can generate and scan QR codes.
-The scanned data is automatically stored in Firebase, making it easy to manage and retrieve the information.
+The scanned data is automatically stored in Firebase, making it easy to manage and retrieve the information.</p>
-I am proficient in Java, Python, and SQL.
+<p>I am proficient in Java, Python, and SQL.
 I also have knowledge of front-end technologies, back-end development, and database management.
-I enjoy learning new technologies and building practical applications that solve real-world problems.</h2>
+I enjoy learning new technologies and building practical applications that solve real-world problems.</p></h2>

 ###